 If you're looking for a singing group that doesn't take itself too seriously and yet still reaches really high standards, then Singing For Fun may well be the one for you.

 Who are we?

-Singing For Fun is a network of light-hearted groups based in Leicestershire, with an off-shoot branch in West Wales and, only now until December 2016, Leicestershire.
+Singing For Fun is a network of light-hearted groups, based, as of January 2017, only in West Wales and, only now until December 2016, Leicestershire.
 Since starting in September 2008, membership has grown from eighteen singers to over four hundred.

 Birstall May 2015

 Our members range in age from thirty to ninety and come from all walks of life.
 What we do have in common, however, is a love of singing and the enthusiasm to explore a much wider range of musical repertoire than is possible in many singing groups.
 And the emphasis is always on having fun - and in good company!